MLautaro93/Email-slicer/README.md

 # Email-slicer
-A program in tkinter for extracting the username and domain server from user input, using regular expressions and slicing operations.
+A program in Tkinter for extracting the username and domain server from user input, using regular expressions and slicing operations.